ArmandoTech/Online-Store/README.md

 # Online Store API

-API made with node-express, data is stored on docker-postgreSQL, sequelized was used ORM.
+API made with node-express, data is stored on docker-postgreSQL, sequelized ORM is used.
 It is made for an online store that accepts users, products, categories and orders.